HerbCaudill/crdx/README.md

 ![sigchain.1](https://raw.githubusercontent.com/HerbCaudill/pics/master/sigchain.1.png)

-A signature chain is just data and can be stored as JSON.
+A hash graph is just data and can be stored as JSON.
 It consists of a hash table of the links themselves, plus a pointer to the **root** (the “founding” link added when the chain was created) and the **head** (the most recent link we know about).

-If Alice adds new links to the signature chain while disconnected from Bob, there’s no problem: When they sync up, Bob will realize that he’s behind and he’ll get the latest links in the chain.
+If Alice adds new links to the hash graph while disconnected from Bob, there’s no problem: When they sync up, Bob will realize that he’s behind and he’ll get the latest links in the chain.

 If Alice and Bob _both_ add new links to the signature while they’re disconnected from each other.